mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 - The image is convoluted until a given layer, which produces a set of feature maps.
 - Instead of projecting ROIs on those feature maps, we feed them to a separate network which predicts possible ROIs: these are called **Region Proposal Networks**; if edges or other relevant features have been detected, ROIs that enclose them will emerge.
 - The ROI proposals are passed to the original network, which performs a quick binary check: does the ROI contain an object or not?
 If so, the ROI is taken.
-- After that, the network continues as in Fast R-CNN: ROI pooling is applied and a fully connected network predicts classes an bounding boxes.
+- After that, the network continues as in Fast R-CNN: ROI pooling is applied and a fully connected network predicts classes and bounding boxes.

 Thus, the difference is in the ROIs: instead of projecting them after applying classical algorithms, a Region Proposal Network is used with the feature maps.
 The Faster R-CNNs are the fastest R-CNN networks.